JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 and to exit this environment type

-* conda deactivate
+* conda deactivate*<br>

 .
 As we said previously, the environment "*gmsh\_latest\_version.yml*" is activated and deactivated in the same way.
+If, God forbid, the installation from the yml-files fails for some reason, all involved libraries must be installed manually.
+Some guidance on how this can be done is presented in the file "*IF\_CONDA\_INSTALLATION\_FAILS.md*".